 - Play the Game, Skip the Story

-The story is completely ignored by the players who concentrate on the gameplay.
+A game which features both story and gameplay, but the story is completely ignored by the players who concentrate on the gameplay.

 - Story Branch Favoritism

 The creators put a lot more effort into some branches at the expense of the others—but they are all equally canon.

 When a game features a difficulty setting specifically catering to players who just want to experience the game's story.

 How much time the player spends on pressing buttons vs. following the plot.